Finding the Best Places to Retire Since 2006!

 Retire in Abilene, Texas?

 Overview: Amiable Abilene started out as a cattle shipping hub in the 1880s.
 It sits along Interstate 20 in the red, flat land of parched West Central Texas, 150 miles west of Forth Worth.
-A rather isolated place, it has a mix of military personnel, college students and families.
+A rather remote place, it has a mix of military personnel, college students, families and retirees.

 The city has a friendly reputation and is the kind of place where neighbors get together after church to discuss the latest high school football game.
 Abilene has been growing and in the 1980s was one of the first metropolises in Texas to reinvest in its downtown.
 Since then, the city has built new theaters, the Center for Contemporary Arts, the National Center for Children's Illustrated Literature and a multi-media museum, Frontier Texas!, to document local history.
 Residents also enjoy a philharmonic orchestra, a classical chorus, three lakes, a zoo, 29 parks, three church affiliated universities, a junior college and a technical college.